migueldeguzman/blog/src/pages/2019-08-24---athlete-heart/index.md

 <br/>

-How I achieved a great milestone for just merely spending so little? the discipline should be emphatic - definitive and insane levels.
+How I achieved a great milestone for just merely spending so little? the discipline should be definitive and always at insane levels.
 The daily routine goes like this:
 * Try to wake up 4AM to 4:30AM
 * Meditate 15 mins to 1 hr; Try to do calisthenics after recovery / rest..
 * Prep for 30 mins to work - the usual stuff